Austin

 $13.50 – West coast burritos fillings with Barbacoa De Chivo

-While looking for a place to have late lunch, we wandered around to 7th street.
-The sight of homeless people sleeping on the walkaway and beggars around made me feel a bit uncomfortable.
-We didn’t find anything interesting in this road, so we walked back to the 6th street and settled for lunch/dinner at Cupabacra Cantina.
+While looking for a place to have a late lunch, we wandered around 7th Street.
+The sight of homeless people sleeping on the walkway and beggars around made me feel a bit uncomfortable.
+We didn’t find anything interesting on this road, so we walked back to the 6th street and settled for lunch/dinner at Cupabacra Cantina.

-The bar has six television offering movies and sports programs.
-While we were there, Charlie & the Chocolate Factory was on, and I was happily watching it while sipping my Sangria.
+The bar has six televisions offering movies and sports programs.
+While I was there sipping my Sangria, Charlie & the Chocolate Factory was on the screen.
 I first watched it over a decade ago, and until now I could still remember the storyline.

 Blind Pig Pub